heykapil/data-website/snippets/Setting-up-Nginx-server-on-google-cloud-for-web.md

 > 1. You can replace external-ip xx.xxx.xxx.xxx with your subdomain/domain if you have pointed the domain in the DNS configuration to this ip address.
 > 2. As NextJS app runs on 3000 port on localhost.
 So, we are using reverse proxy to listen http port 80 to this.

 - Make a symbolic link between site-enabled and site-available configuration files.
 In case if there is some default or other configuration file then remove these files using rm command.
+If symbolic link does not establish due to existing file, force overwriting file using `-sf` flag instad of `-s` flag.

 ```bash
  sudo ln -s /etc/nginx/sites-available/nextjs.conf /etc/nginx/sites-enabled/